Link building, how to evaluate the effectiveness of your strategy. Have wondered why given phrases…

 5. Schema LocalBusiness

 Schema (also known as structured data) is a great solution.
 Help Google crawlers interpret your content and find all the important information about your business.
+Find out more about what means a content tool.

 Do you want to check whether your website has a properly implemented local schema?
 There is one great tool that will help you with that.